Robert Hagan (artist): Painting

 Robert Hagan is known for his western, romantic, decorative, adventure, portraiture and maritime paintings.

 Hagan's approach to painting is to translate scenes of everyday life into romantic, nostalgic and blissfully peaceful visions of the world.
 His subjects include the figure in a moment of reflection, animals, children fishing on the beach with their father, sailboats, rainforest birds, cowboys on horseback rounding up cattle or hunched over a campfire after a hard day's droving and dusty outback scenes of Australia.

 Although self-taught, Hagan's style is impressionist using a limited palette of oil to impart a sense of tranquility and play on light to make the painting come alive.
 His brushwork is loose with final strokes of impasto.

 Robert Hagan eventually earned a degree of the Doctor of Arts and Professor by International Art Academy in Volos, Greece.

 Books

-Hagan's book publications include Paintings of Australia (1987), Images of Australia (1993), Romantic Oil Painting Made Easy (1995), Painting Cowboys and the Old West (1997), Cherished Moments (1999), Nostalgic Oil Painting Made Easy (2003) and My Australia (2004).
+Hagan's book publications include Paintings of Australia (1987), Images of Australia (1993), Romantic Oil Painting Made Easy (1995), Painting Cowboys and the Old West (1997), Cherished Moments (1999), Nostalgic Oil Painting Made Easy (2003), My Australia (2004) and The Art and Adventures of Robert Hagan (2023).